Museum

 The museum remained closed for a long time, reopening in 1975 after Taddeo Gaddi's fresco in the main refectory and Jacopo Ligozzi's fresco in the adjacent winter refectory had been detached and replaced.
 The following year Cimabue's large Crucifix was brought back to mark the 10th anniversary of the flood, before being moved to the sacristy along with all the most important canvas and panel paintings restored over subsequent decades.

-The museum is currently being redesigned and its layout is in the process of being renovated, though the former refectory itself and the masterpieces it houses can still be visited.
+The museum is currently being redesigned and its layout is in the process of being renovated, though the former refectory and the Cerchi chapel themselves and the masterpieces they house can still be visited.